lewishowles/components/src/components/form/form-input/form-input.md

 - type: `string`
 - default: `null`

 Any additional attributes to pass to the input itself, such as `required` or `autocomplete`.
+This can also be used to change the type of the input, such as to `email`.

 ## Examples